frappe/manual_erpnext_com/manual_erpnext_com/www/contents/accounts/point-of-sale-pos-invoice.md

   * Customer (payment)
   * Write Off (optional)

-To see entries after “Submit”, click on “View Ledger”.￼
+To see entries after “Submit”, click on “View Ledger”.

+{next}